Priyanshu-1722/secure-cicd-k8s/README.md

 The **`secure-cicd-k8s`** project demonstrates a robust and security-first approach to implementing a **CI/CD pipeline for Kubernetes**.
 By integrating tools like **Jenkins**, **GitHub Actions**, **RBAC**, **Network Policies**, and **image scanning**, the pipeline ensures not just automation and scalability, but also compliance with modern security standards.

-This architecture helps eliminate manual errors, enforces policy-based deployments, and fosters a DevSecOps mindset—placing security at the core of software delivery.
+This architecture helps eliminate manual errors, enforces policy-based deployments, and fosters a DevSecOps mindset, placing security at the core of software delivery.

 ---